-Question A Palm Beach County employee Answer: As long as she and her outside business asked if the Code prohibits her from working as do not enter into any contract or other a consultant in her private capacity during non- transaction for goods or services with the work hours where none of her consulting work county, directly or indirectly, and she operates would involve applications that would need her business outside her county work hours, she approval from the county.
-RQO 19-019 will not be in violation of the prohibited approval from the county.
-A QO 17 017 contractual relationships provision of the code.
+Answer: As long as she and her outside business do not enter into any contract or other transaction for goods or services with the county, directly or indirectly, and she operates her business outside her county work hours, she will not be in violation of the prohibited contractual relationships provision of the code.
 She is also prohibited from using her position with the county to influence another person to take some action that would give a special financial benefit to her customers or clients, soliciting business during her county work hours, or identifying herself as a county employee on any written or verbal communication to attempt to obtain a customer.